 - Frequently asked questions

 - More easy mango dessert recipes

 What is Phirni?

-Phirni is a type of Indian rice pudding which was brought to India by the Mughals.
-It’s believed that this dish got originated in Persia.
+Phirni is a type of Indian rice pudding that was brought to India by the Mughals.
+It's believed that this dish got originated in Persia.

-However, the original recipe got evolved and modified during it’s journey to India before it became Indian Phirni.
+However, the original recipe got evolved and was modified during its journey to India before it became Indian Phirni.

 The thing which gives phirni its distinctive taste and texture is ground rice.
 Unlike other rice puddings instead of adding whole rice grains, rice is soaked in water and then coarsely ground before adding to the pudding.

 Mango Phirni is very easy to make and requires only a handful of basic ingredients.

 Milk: Use full cream milk to make this dessert.
 Vegan may also make phirni with a plant-based milk preferably cashew milk.